jamesblasco/layout/README.md

 ![Fluid gif][]

-Fluid layout allows you to create responsive layout for mobile, web and desktop from a single codebase.
+Fluid layouts allows you to create responsive layout for mobile, web and desktop from a single codebase.